 How many ads should I have on my website?

 Depending on the website design you can and different number of ads.
+Ads can significantly decrease your website speed and destroy the user experience on your website, if they are placed in a spammy way.

 Placing ads in the header and sidebar